 In terms of the number of named tropical cyclones, the 2015 Atlantic hurricane season was slightly below average across the North Atlantic basin as eleven tropical cyclones became named systems in 2015.
 Four of these named tropical cyclones developed into hurricanes (with maximum sustained winds in excess of 74 mph).
 Two of these hurricanes became major hurricanes (category-3 or higher on the Saffir-Simpson Hurricane Intensity Scale), with Danny becoming a category-3 hurricane in mid-August and Joaquin reaching category-4 status in late September.

-Additional information concerning several of the individual tropical cyclones during this season will be found at http://www.nhc.noaa.gov/data/tcr/index.php?season=2014 with a map showing the tracks of these systems across the basin.
-More details should appear late next week, as the final version of the North Atlantic summary is prepared.
+Additional information concerning several of the individual tropical cyclones during this past season can be found at http://www.nhc.noaa.gov/data/tcr/index.php?season=2015&basin=atl with a map showing the tracks of these systems across the basin.

 In the eastern North Pacific, the hurricane season runs from

 15 May to 30 November.
 The 2015 hurricane season

 tropical cyclones, with 13 reaching hurricane status.
 Nine hurricanes became major